Over 400,000 Social Media Accounts Exposed For Spreading Blasphemy In Pakistan; Confirms FIA - UrduPoint

 Over 400,000 Social Media Accounts Exposed For Spreading Blasphemy In Pakistan; Confirms FIA

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Jul, 2023 ) :The Ministry of Religious Affairs and Interfaith Harmony on Thursday emphasized the urgent need for awareness among all sections of society, particularly religious scholars, professors, journalists, lawyers, traders, political and social leaders, and institutions in the country in an effort to prevent the misuse of social media platforms for spreading derogatory and inappropriate content.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Jul, 2023 ) :The Ministry of Religious Affairs and Interfaith Harmony has emphasized the urgent need for awareness among all sections of society, particularly religious scholars, professors, journalists, lawyers, traders, political and social leaders, and institutions in the country in an effort to prevent the misuse of social media platforms for spreading derogatory and inappropriate content.

 It called upon them to play their responsible role in the campaign to curb offensive material and, in every circumstance, to utilize legal avenues to combat such content by reporting it to the relevant cyber crime authorities and the Federal Investigation Agency (FIA), it said.